HIPAA Notice Of Privacy Practices

 Right to Request Confidential Communications: You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.

 To request confidential communications, you must make your request in writing to the Garnet Health Privacy Officer.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice: Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.

 Click here to obtain a copy of this notice

 Changes to This Notice

-If you believe your privacy rights have been violated, you may file a complaint with the hospital or with the Secretary of the Department of Health and Human Services.
-To file a complaint with the hospital, contact the Patient Advocate or VP of Medical Affairs/Medical Director.
+If you believe your privacy rights have not been followed as directed by federal regulations and state law or as explained in this NOPP, you may file a complaint with Garnet Health or with the Secretary of the Department of Health and Humans Services.
+To file a complaint with Garnet Health, contact the Privacy Officer, Patient Advocate or VP of Medical Affairs/Medical Director.
 All complaints must be submitted in writing.